MathGoOli/python_portfolio/Portfolio/easy_webscrp_tables-main/README.md

 DISCLAIMER:

-this is just an module using bs4.
+this is just functions using bs4.

 you must know a little of HTML to use it.